Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Introduction

 \section{Introduction}

-The Yang-Baxter equation (YBE) forms the basis of two-dimensional integrable models \cite{YangCN1967,BAXTER1972193,Baxter1982ExactlySM} and the quantum inverse scattering method \cite{takhtadzhyan1979,Takhtadzhan_1979,Korepin1993QuantumIS} through the algebraic Bethe ansatz \cite{slavnov2019algebraicbetheansatz}.
-Its solutions, the Yang-Baxter operators (YBO's), are the building blocks of this construction.
-Their spectral parameter independent versions known as constant YBO's are braid group generators and are central to the construction of knot and link polynomials \cite{Akutsu:1987bc,Akutsu:1987ea,Akutsu:1987qs,kauffman-knots,Turaev1988TheYE}.
-A more modern application of YBO's is as quantum gates that can realize universal quantum computation \cite{kauffman2004braiding,zhang2005universal,zhang2005yang,zhang2008braidgrouptemperleyliebalgebra,zhang2024geometricrepresentationsbraidyangbaxter}.
-These operators are used to simulate integrable quantum models on quantum computers that in turn benchmark the latter \cite{aleiner2021bethe,Sopena_2022}.
-Thus due to their diverse applications in physics and mathematics, it is essential to find systematic methods to classify these operators.
+Through the algebraic Bethe ansatz \cite{slavnov2019algebraicbetheansatz}, the Yang-Baxter equation (YBE) serves as the foundation for two-dimensional integrable models \cite{YangCN1967,BAXTER1972193,Baxter1982ExactlySM} and the quantum inverse scattering method \cite{takhtadzhyan1979,Takhtadzhan_1979,Korepin1993QuantumIS}.
+This construction is based on its solutions, the Yang-Baxter operators (YBO's).
+They have several applications.
+For instance, the creation of knot and link polynomials relies heavily on their spectral parameter independent versions, called constant YBOs, which are braid group generators \cite{Akutsu:1987bc,Akutsu:1987ea,Akutsu:1987qs,kauffman-knots,Turaev1988TheYE}.
+YBOs have been used more recently as quantum gates that enable universal quantum computation \cite{kauffman2004braiding,zhang2005universal,zhang2005yang,zhang2008braidgrouptemperleyliebalgebra,zhang2024geometricrepresentationsbraidyangbaxter}.
+In order to benchmark the latter, these operators are utilized to simulate integrable quantum models on quantum computers \cite{aleiner2021bethe,Sopena_2022}.
+Therefore, it is crucial to identify systematic ways for classifying these operators because of their wide range of applications in mathematics and physics.

-Some of the earliest attempts in the classification of both spectral parameter-dependent and constant YBO's are in \cite{Sogo,Hlavaty_1987,Fei:1991zn,Zhang_1991}.
-A complete classification of invertible 4 by 4 constant YBO's was presented by Hietarinta in a series of papers \cite{HIETARINTA-PLA,hietarinta1993-JMP-Long,hietarinta-conferenceProceeding,Hietarinta1993-BookChapter}.
-These works were limited to constructing 4 by 4 YBO's.
-They exploit symmetries of the YBE to simplify the matrix ans\"{a}tze in the hunt for solutions.
-This is useful in solving the highly non-linear systems of equations for matrices of small sizes.
-The resulting solutions are thus representation-dependent.
+In \cite{Sogo,Hlavaty_1987,Fei:1991zn,Zhang_1991}, some of the first attempts to classify both spectral parameter-dependent and constant YBOs are presented.
+In a series of papers, Hietarinta offered a comprehensive classification of invertible 4 by 4 constant YBOs \cite{HIETARINTA-PLA,hietarinta1993-JMP-Long,hietarinta-conferenceProceeding,Hietarinta1993-BookChapter}.
+These projects were restricted to building 4 by 4 YBOs.
+In their search for answers, they simplify the matrix analysis by taking advantage of the YBE's symmetries.
+For small-sized matrices, this is helpful in solving highly non-linear systems of equations.
+As a result, the final answers depend on the representation.